 However, after some more time passed, Mary Mallon was taken in police custody and the media gave her the name “typhoid Mary” starting from 1908.
 During her time in prison, Mallon still did not understand the importance of washing her hands as she believed not to pose a risk.
 And even though doctors found a significant nidus of typhoid bacteria in her gallbladder, Mary Mallon refused to cease working as a cook.
 Mallon was held in isolation for three years at a clinic located on North Brother Island, until the New York State Commissioner of Health decided that disease carriers should no longer be kept in isolation.
 Mallon agreed to give up her job as a cook and apply a certain hygiene in order to be released.
 Unfortunately, Mallon changed her name to Mary Brown after a while and returned to cooking, causing numerous further typhoid outbreaks.

-After Mary Mallon started another major outbreak at a hospital in New York City, she was cought by the police and had to returned her to quarantine on North Brother Island on March 27, 1915 where she remained confined for the remainder of her life.
+After Mary Mallon started another major outbreak at a hospital in New York City, she was caught by the police and had to be returned her to quarantine on North Brother Island on March 27, 1915 where she remained confined for the remainder of her life.
 Six years before her death, she had a stroke.
 She never completely recovered, and half of her body remained paralyzed.
 Mary Mallon died on November 11, 1938 of pneumonia at age 69.
 Mallon’s body was cremated, and her ashes were buried at Saint Raymond’s Cemetery in the Bronx.

-At yovisto, you may be interested in the lecture ‘Human Strategies for Targeting Viral Infections‘
+At yovisto academic video search, you may be interested in the lecture ‘Human Strategies for Targeting Viral Infections’

 References and Further Reading:

 - Scientists get a handle on what made Typhoid Mary’s infectious microbes tick

 - The sad and tragic life of Typhoid Mary